decibyte/raspberry-pi-gps-tracker/README.md

 This could probably be used with other hardware as well.

-gpst.py is a simple script checking GPS device for location and report that location to a website once in a while.
+gpst.py is a simple script checking GPS device for location and reporting that location to a website once in a while.

 Copy settings-example.py to settings.py and tune it to your needs.